How to Certify

 • You receive a Certificate from the MMGA, signed by the MMGA Chair, on completion of these requirements.
 The Certificate designates you as a Manitoba Master Gardener in Good Standing.

-• You maintain this standing by paying your yearly MMGA membership fee, completing a minimum 20 approved volunteer hours per year, and participating in a minimum six approved continuing education sessions over three years.
+• You maintain this standing by paying your yearly MMGA membership fee, completing a minimum 20 approved volunteer hours per year, and completing a minimum six approved continuing education hours over three years.

 Master Gardeners in the Community